 Working with dark colors can feel intimidating at first, so if you like the idea of painting a room a darker shade but aren’t sure if you really want to make a full commitment, paint a small room first.
 Bright colored accents can really make a room with dark walls look dramatic.
 Once you get used to the color and begin experimenting with accents and furniture, you may want to take on painting a larger room with a dark color.

-If you’re considering painting a room a dark color, consult with professional painters to handle the painting for you.
-Nevada Painting Company will paint your room a dark color that will meet your expectations of this complex paint project.
+If you’re considering painting a room a dark color, consult with professional painters in Arizona, or Nevada to handle the painting for you.
+The Painting Company will paint your room a dark color that will meet your expectations of this complex paint project.
 Contact us for information and an estimate.